hbz/lobid-resources/README.md

 `git add src/test/resources/alma-fix/; git commit`

 Do this respectivly for all other test files (Ntriples …).
-If you’ve added and commited everything, check again if all is ok:
+If you've added and commited everything, check again if all is ok:

 `mvn clean install`